-How to See Brand Visibility in ChatGPT: AI Presence Guide
+ChatGPT Brand Monitoring: How to Track Brand Visibility in AI Answers

 Mentions vs. Citations vs. Recommendations